Kwsheung00/xxtripplanner/README.md

-# xxtravelplanner
+# xxtripplanner
-A customized travel planner application for my own use
+A customized trip planner application for my own use

+v1.0:
+Added the initital codes and basic features